National Lampoon's European Vacation

 National Lampoon's European Vacation is a 1985 American comedy film directed by Amy Heckerling and written by Robert Klane based on characters created by John Hughes.
-The second film in National Lampoon's Vacation film series, it stars Chevy Chase, Beverly D'Angelo, Dana Hill, Jason Lively, Victor Lanoux, and Eric Idle with special appearances by John Astin, Paul Bartel, Maureen Lipman, Willy Millowitsch, Mel Smith, and Moon Zappa.
+The second installment in National Lampoon's Vacation film series, it stars Chevy Chase, Beverly D'Angelo, Dana Hill, Jason Lively, Victor Lanoux, and Eric Idle with special appearances by John Astin, Paul Bartel, Maureen Lipman, Willy Millowitsch, Mel Smith, and Moon Zappa.
 It tells the story of the Griswold family when they win an all-expense-paid trip to Europe as chaos of all sorts occur.
-The film received mixed reviews from critics and audiences, making it the weakest of the original trilogy, but was a financial success.
+National Lampoon's European Vacation was released by Warner Bros. on July 26, 1985.
+The film received mixed reviews from critics, but was a financial success, grossing $49.3 million against a $17 million budget.

 Plot

-Sometime after their trip to Wally World, the Griswold family competes in a game show called Pig in a Poke and win an all-expense-paid trip to Europe.
-They first stay in a sordid London hotel with a sloppy, tattooed Cockney desk clerk.
-While in their English rental car, a yellow Austin Maxi, Clark's tendency to drive on the wrong side of the road causes frequent accidents.
+Sometime after their trip to Wally World, the Griswold family competes in a game show and win an all-expense-paid trip to Europe.
+They first stay in a sordid London hotel.
+While in their English rental car, Clark's tendency to drive on the wrong side of the road causes frequent accidents.
 Later, Clark drives the family around the busy Lambeth Bridge roundabout for hours, unable to maneuver out of the chaotic traffic.
 At Stonehenge, he accidentally backs the car into an ancient stone monolith, toppling all but one of the stones like dominoes.

 In Paris, the family's camcorder is stolen by a passerby whom Clark had asked to take a picture of the family.
-Clark is also mocked by a French waiter for his terrible French, although he does not realize it.
+Clark is also mocked by a French waiter for his terrible French, although he is oblivious.
 The family wears stenciled berets, causing Rusty to be teased by young women at the Eiffel Tower observation deck.
-Clark offers to get rid of the beret for Rusty, but when he throws it away, another visitor's dachshund mistakes it for a frisbee and jumps off the tower after it, landing safely in a nearby fountain.
+Clark offers to get rid of the beret for Rusty, but when he throws it away, another visitor's dog jumps off the tower after it, landing safely in a fountain.
 Later, Clark and Ellen visit a bawdy Paris can-can dance show, finding Rusty there with a prostitute.